ILikePlayingGames/SkyblockModSafety/README.md

 # SkyblockModSafety

+> :warning: This information is now outdated.
+Please read [All about SkyBlock Account Stealing - Part II](https://hypixel.net/threads/all-about-skyblock-account-stealing-part-ii.5231557/) by @Angry-Pineapple3121 for the latest info.

 A collection of resources for Hypixel Skyblock players about how to use mods safely

 ### [How to Protect Yourself From Minecraft Token Loggers](how-to-protect-yourself-from-minecraft-token-loggers.md)